VitexSoftware/flexipeehp-bricks/README.md

 # FlexiPeeHP-Examples

-Examples how to use FlexiPeeHP Library for FlexiBee
+Examples how to use [FlexiPeeHP](https://github.com/Spoje-NET/FlexiPeeHP) Library for FlexiBee

+Příklady použití knihovny [FlexiPeeHP](https://github.com/Spoje-NET/FlexiPeeHP) pro [FlexiBee](https://flexibee.eu/)

 How to run ?
 ------------